BARRETTMEAG/Lucidum/README.md

    To create the supermatrix, this website and program was super helpful: https://github.com/andrewbudge/Liger.
 Thank you, Andrew!

-4. Final Project contains the final trees found in Final SM and tree data containing the fasta file and taxa list.
+4. Final Project contains the final trees found in Best_Tree and SM_tree_data containing the fasta file and taxa list.

    - Final SM contains trees from Beauti-Beast, NGPhylogeny, Iqtree, and the pictures from all of these files.